Video Source Characterization Using Encoding and Encapsulation Characteristics: Results

 In \cite{xiang2021forensic}, Xiang et al. introduced another feature representation using a custom parser that can also extract information in \texttt{ilst} boxes and XMP headers.
 This method deploys a clustering-based feature selection approach and performs LDA to obtain a two-dimensional feature followed by nearest-neighbor classification.
 When implementing this method, we used MP4 Parser to obtain the track and type-aware feature vector as it yielded better results than the GPAC parser.
 To determine the impact of using the public parser (as opposed to the deployed custom parser) on performance, we validated our implementation on a closed-set brand-attribution setting involving the VISION dataset as considered in the paper.
 This yielded an identification accuracy of 99.77\% which is very close to the 99.8\%\footnote{It is reported that in this test scenario the method achieves 99\% accuracy in identifying two brands while getting 100\% accuracy on all others.
 This corresponds to a balanced brand classification accuracy of 99.8\%.} value found in the paper.
 When performing feature selection and LDA, we considered all clusters of size up to 3K features which at the best case yielded a balanced accuracy of 74.5\% on the overall dataset.
 We believe reducing the feature vector size drastically may not be appropriate when the number of video classes is large.
 Therefore, we used track and type-aware feature vectors as part of a DT classifier, without dimension reduction, which resulted in 84.1\% balanced accuracy as given in Table \ref{tab:flatClass} (line 7) implying that a DT is more effective in identifying critical features.

-Overall these results demonstrate that the incorporation of encoding parameters with the conventional MP4 based file metadata in a multi-level classification approach improves the achievable camera-model identification accuracy by almost 6.5\%.
+Overall these results demonstrate that the incorporation of encoding parameters with the conventional MP4 based file metadata in a multi-level classification approach improves the achievable video source identification accuracy by almost 6.5\%.